sg893052/sonic-buildimage/TestPlans/system/Link_Flap_Error_Disable/SONIC_4_0_0_Link_Flap_Error_Disable_Testplan.md

   - Verify the port state after warm boot, with warm boot is performed when the port is in suppressed state with non zero recovery-interval less than warm boot time.
   - Verify the Link Flap Error Disable functionality after Reboot/FastReboot.
   - Verify that there is no memory leak with Link Flap Error Disable feature enabled and continuous port flaps are performed on the interface.
+  - Verify that interface is successfully suppressed and relased when 2K MAC entries are learned on that interface.
+  - Verify that interface is successfully suppressed and relased when 2K ARP/NDP entries are learned on that interface.
   - Verify that user should not be allowed to configure the Link Flap Error Disable on port channel interface and vlan interfaces.
   - Verify the Link Flap Error Disable feature via REST.